prof-rossetti/southernct-csc-443-201701/projects/personal-website/checkpoints/style/checkpoint.md

 Reference http://www.w3schools.com/css/default.asp for CSS guidance.
 Try adding different inline style declarations and then preview how they look when applied in the browser.

-Once you have chosen a variety of styles, try acheiving the same styles using different methods of configuring your style declarations.
-Reference http://www.w3schools.com/css/css_howto.asp and the example instructions below for guidance on how to configure stylesheets.
+Once you have chosen a variety of styles, try achieving the same website look and feel using different stylesheet configuration methods.
+Reference http://www.w3schools.com/css/css_howto.asp and the example instructions below for guidance on configuring stylesheets.

 ### Inline Styles